ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 datasets are included in ESMValTool, and ESMValTool also provides a convenient way to execute them.

-Occasionally it happens that there are still minor issue with CMIP datasets.
+Occasionally it happens that there are still minor issues with CMIP datasets.
 In those cases, it is possible to fix those issues in ESMValCore before any further processing is done.
 The same can be done for non-CMIP data.
 The advantage is that you don't need to store an additional, reformatted copy of the data.
 The disadvantage is that these fixes should be implemented inside ESMValCore.
-Writing a CMORizer script is technically is simpler.
+Development of ESMValCore is is beyond the scope of this tutorial.

 The concepts discussed so far are illustrated in the figure below.
 ![Data flow with ESMValTool](../fig/data_flow.png)